ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 I want to use the VMware vSphere® Web Client to deploy an Open Virtualization Format (OVF).
 {: tsSymptoms}

-Use the following steps to use the vSphere Web Client to deploy an OVF file:
+Use the following steps to use the VMware vSphere Web Client to deploy an OVF file:
 {: tsResolve}

 1. Before you attempt to deploy an OVF file, add the following host information to the `/etc/hosts` file: